djacu/nixos-on-zfs/blog/open-zfs-docs-questions.md

 ## Open Questions
 * Why have a `mountpoint` for zpool and bpool that are anything but none especially when `canmount=off`?
 * What does this line do (`mount -o bind /mnt/state/$i /mnt/$i`)?
+  * From the `mount` man page, it says, "Remount part of the file hierarchy somewhere else.".
+So it appears that this is a way to store system mutable state in a separate `state` dataset that is not reproducible by NixOS.
 * Check if datasets that have `canmount=noauto` get added to `fstab` later.
 * In the Overview - Dataset layout, the container field for Dataset `rpool/sys/ROOT`, says "contains boot environment".
 Should that be "contains ***root*** environment"?